Nayanthara: Career

-Debut in Malayalam cinema (2003–2004)
+Debut and early work (2003–2007)

+She began her acting career in 2003 with the Malayalam film Manassinakkare.
 While studying at college, Nayanthara worked part-time as a model.
 She was spotted by director Sathyan Anthikkad, who had seen some of her modelling assignments and approached her to play a pivotal role in his film Manassinakkare (2003).
 Although she turned down the offer initially, as she was not interested in films, she gave in eventually and agreed to do "just that one film".
-Manassinakkare went on to become a high financial success and she continued to receive acting offers.
+Manassinakkare went on to become a big financial success and she continued to receive acting offers.
 Both her releases in 2004, Natturajavu by Shaji Kailas, and Fazil's psychological thriller Vismayathumbathu, saw her co-starring alongside Mohanlal; while she played the protagonist's adopted sister in the former, she portrayed a ghost in the latter.
 Her performance in Vismayathumbathu, in particular, was lauded, with critics claiming that she had "stolen the thunder with her author-backed role", and was "the revelation of the film".